 Don’t let food poisoning get in the way of your Black Friday shopping.
 The bacteria that cause food poisoning multiply quickest in the “danger zone” of 40 degrees to 140 degrees Fahrenheit.
 When your turkey and other perishable foods (cooked or uncooked) sit out longer than two hours, your risk for foodborne illness goes up.

 Before you head to the couch for your post-Thanksgiving food coma, make sure you stick food in the refrigerator within those two hours, so everyone is safe from getting sick.
+Storing leftovers in shallow containers will help them cool more quickly.
 Prevent cross-contamination by completely and securely covering foods in the refrigerator.

 Leftovers can be safely stored in the refrigerator for three to four days, or frozen for three to four months.
 Be sure to reheat foods to a proper temperature of 165 degrees Fahrenheit.